agrawalparth10/agrawalparth10.github.io/_pages/projects.md

 ## Contactless Heart Rate Monitor

 * Reimplemented research paper for contactless heart rate monitor
-* Image processing, ICA, Fourier Transformation, and band-pass filtering were performed on the user’s face to measure pulse using the principle of photoplethysmography with an error rate of &pm 10 bpm under adequate lighting conditions using OpenCV and Scikit-learn
+* Image processing, ICA, Fourier Transformation, and band-pass filtering were performed on the user’s face to measure pulse using the principle of photoplethysmography with an error rate of ± 10 bpm under adequate lighting conditions using OpenCV and Scikit-learn

 ## Kaggle Prostate Cancer Detection